Semidefinite programming relaxations for quantum correlations: Background

 A semidefinite program is an optimisation problem in which a linear objective function is optimised over a convex domain consisting of the intersection of a cone of PSD matrices with hyperplanes and half-spaces.
 In general this can be written as

-where $C$, $X$, and the $A_i$ are Hermitian matrices, $b$ is a real vector, and $\langle \cdot,\cdot\rangle$ denotes the inner product.
+where $C$, $X$, and the $A_i$ are Hermitian matrices, $b$ is a real vector with components $b_i$, $\langle \cdot,\cdot\rangle$ denotes the inner product, and $X\succeq 0$ means that $X$ is PSD.
 In addition to the above linear equality constraints, SDPs can also include linear inequality constraints.
 These can always be converted into linear equality constraints, as appearing in Eq.~\eqref{primal}, by introducing additional parameters known as slack variables.
+Whilst we have chosen to define SDPs as optimizations of the form presented in Eq.~\eqref{primal}, many alternative definitions exist in the literature, e.g., see~\cite{Watrous2018} for a definition based on Hermitian-preserving maps\footnote{A Hermitian-preserving map has a Hermitian Choi state representation.}.
+Importantly, however, all such definitions are equivalent, and in particular any SDP presented can be rewritten in the form of Eq.~\eqref{primal}.

 SDPs are generalisations of the more elementary linear programs (LPs) for which the PSD constraint is replaced by an element-wise positivity constraint.
 This is achieved by restricting the matrix $X$ to be diagonal.
-It is well known that LPs can be efficiently evaluated using interior-point methods \cite{Karmarkar1984} and such methods also generalise to the case of SDPs \cite{Kamath1992, Kamath1993, NesterovBook}.
+It is well known that LPs can be efficiently evaluated using interior-point methods \cite{Karmarkar1984} and such methods also generalise to the case of SDPs \cite{Alizadeh1992, Kamath1992, Kamath1993, NesterovBook}.

 To every SDP of the form of Eq.~\eqref{primal}, one can associate another SDP of the form